WinVector/wrapr/extras/bquote.md

     ## 3: fnull( list(.(A) =
     ##                     ^

-The problem is this sort of notation is used a lot for argument binding, and in the popular [`dplyr::mutate()`](https://dplyr.tidyverse.org/reference/mutate.html) function (though in `dplyr 0.7.0` and beyond there is a substitute notation "`:=`" available, a notation idea that the [<code>data.table</code>](https://CRAN.R-project.org/package=data.table) package has used for quite some time.).
+The problem is this sort of notation is used a lot for argument binding, and in the popular [`dplyr::mutate()`](https://dplyr.tidyverse.org/reference/mutate.html) function (though in `dplyr 0.7.0` and beyond there is a substitute notation "`:=`" available, a notation idea that the [<code>data.table</code>](https://CRAN.R-project.org/package=data.table) package has used for quite some time).
 One can work around the issue as we show below.

 ``` r
 suppressPackageStartupMessages(library("dplyr"))